 Nineteen states have submitted waiver applications to CMS to establish work requirements.
 Because of legal challenges no state has implemented work requirements.
 CMS has rejected proposals to establish lifetime benefit caps and a closed formulary.

 For more detailed information on state waiver applications please visit the Kaiser Family Foundation web site.

 In 2019, California became the last state to comply with the COD Rule.
-Commercial specialty pharmacies challenged and delayed the final adoption of the SPA over concern that the proposed reimbursement rate was too low for them to remain profitable and serve bleeding disorders patients.
+Commercial specialty pharmacies challenged and delayed the final adoption of the SPA over concern that the proposed rate was too low for them to remain profitable and serve bleeding disorders patients.